pega2077/file_converter/API.md

 Content-Type: application/json
 ```

 Registers a conversion job for Pandoc to execute.
 The service schedules the work asynchronously and immediately returns task metadata.
 The `sourcePath` must be the relative path returned by the upload endpoint (e.g., `uploads/<filename>`).
+When `sourceFormat` is `pdf`, the service extracts text content with `unpdf`, writes an intermediate Markdown file, and then invokes Pandoc using that Markdown as input.

 **Request Body**